foodZipper

 Mood changes that improve with leafy greens and protein

 SHMT1 feeds raw material into the folate cycle upstream of MTHFR.
 When it runs slow, less 5,10-methylene-THF reaches MTHFR — so even if MTHFR is working normally, the supply chain is reduced.
 This is a supporting player, not a lead, but it matters when other folate pathway genes are also firing.
+One-carbon/glycine context only for oxalate: SHMT1 sits in glycine/serine metabolism.
+AGXT is the direct glyoxylate-to-glycine enzyme — SHMT1 is not a direct oxalate-pathway gene.
+Mention here only because glycine-cycle context can overlap.

 Spinach, lentils, asparagus, eggs, turkey, salmon, bone broth